ppy/osu-wiki/news/2025/2025-07-25-monthly-beatmapping-contest-july-2025.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/rWONxokpSt4" frameborder="0" allowfullscreen></iframe>
 </div>

-Send your appreciation to the judges of this month's contest: [Sadu](https://osu.ppy.sh/users/16301262), [Nelly](https://osu.ppy.sh/users/4741164), [skill issue lol](https://osu.ppy.sh/users/12498861), and [Liyac](https://osu.ppy.sh/users/4994598).
+Send your appreciation to the judges of this month's contest: ::Sadu::{ user-id=16301262 }, [Nelly](https://osu.ppy.sh/users/4741164), ::skill issue lol::{ user-id=12498861 }, and [Liyac](https://osu.ppy.sh/users/4994598).

-On top of that, we'd also like to thank [Morusya](https://osu.ppy.sh/users/13681464) for helping coordinate the Monthly Beatmapping Contest since the start of this year!
-As of this contest, [GiGas](https://osu.ppy.sh/users/7300747) has taken the reigns for osu!catch.
+On top of that, we'd also like to thank ::Morusya::{ user-id=13681464 } for helping coordinate the Monthly Beatmapping Contest since the start of this year!
+As of this contest, ::GiGas::{ user-id=7300747 } has taken the reigns for osu!catch.

 ## Game modes